-Use a deep roasting tin/dish for roasting meat.
+To cook a whole fish, it is best to use a deep roasting tin/dish.
 Place the tin/dish onto the wire rack.
 If you do not have any suitable cookware, use the universal pan.

 Covered cookware

 When cooking with covered cookware, the cooking compartment remains considerably cleaner.
 Ensure that the lid fits well and closes properly.
 Place the cookware onto the wire rack.